WHAT WE DO

 HOMERO ELIZONDO, TRAINING AND SERVICE SPECIALIST

-Homero Elizondo joined BLU-MED in September of 2008.
-Mr. Elizondo retired from the Air Force in 2007 with more than 23 years of service as a medical technician.
-He has a diverse medical background including emergency care, ambulance services, emergency response, field medicine, and field sanitation and management.
-He participated in four major military deployments to three countries totaling over eighteen months in austere field conditions.
-He also led a team of cadre members to plan and evaluate field- and mass-casualty response exercises in preparation for war and major disasters.
+Homero Elizondo joined the BLU-MED Response Systems’ team in September of 2008.
+Mr. Elizondo retired from the Air Force in 2007 with more than 23 years of active duty service as a medical technician.
+During his years of military service, he developed a diverse medical background, including aviation medicine, ambulance services, field medicine, and field sanitation.
+Mr. Elizondo participated in four major military deployments to three countries totaling over eighteen months in austere field conditions.
+To broaden his knowledge, Mr. Elizondo received a bachelor’s degree in Health Sciences with a concentration in Public Health from Trident at American InterContinental University (AIU).
+His expert knowledge in field medicine and public health is vital to the BLU-MED team.

-Mr. Elizondo served four years at the Air Force Research Laboratory, where he participated in the testing and evaluation of aircrew life-support equipment, and collected and analyzed data from altitude, acceleration and thermal research studies.
-As a squadron superintendent, he led a team of 75 personnel.
-He also served as the superintendent of the Air Force Medical Evaluation Support Activity where he supervised all support and logistics efforts during the testing and evaluation of new medical technologies.
+In addition, Mr. Elizondo served four years at the Air Force Research Laboratory, where he participated in the testing and evaluation of aircrew life-support equipment, collecting and analyzing data from altitude, acceleration, and thermal research studies.
+As a squadron superintendent, he led a team of 75 medical personnel.
+He also served as the superintendent of the Air Force Medical Evaluation Support Activity (AFMESA), where he supervised all support and logistics efforts during the testing and evaluation of new medical technologies.

-With BLU-MED, Mr. Elizondo provides initial and recurrent training and service supportto our customers to help them establish disaster-response medical systems.
+With BLU-MED, Mr. Elizondo provides initial and recurrent training and service support to our customers to establish disaster-response medical systems.
 He plays an integral role in system development of BLU-MED facilities, and regularly directs the rapid deployment of mobile medical facilities in remote regions throughout the world.